esarks/SkylerThomas2/03_chapter-02-but-then-i-prayed-secular.md

-# Dying Changes Everything: A Wayfarer's Journey (Chapter 2)
+# Out of the Swamp: A Wayfarer's Journey (Chapter 2)

 ### MOVEMENT 1: IN THE SWAMP (The Struggle)
 ### Chapter 2: But Then I Prayed